omarabdiwali/dijkstra-visualizer/README.md

 ## Potential Improvements

 *   **More Algorithms:** Implement other pathfinding algorithms (e.g., Breadth-First Search, Depth-First Search).
-*   **Diagonal Movement:** Fully Implement the ability to toggle diagonal movement on/off.
 *   **Weighted Nodes:**  Allow users to add weighted nodes (e.g., terrain with different traversal costs).
-*   **Maze Generation:** Add functionality to automatically generate mazes.
 *   **Performance Optimization:** For very large grids, consider using more efficient data structures for the open and closed sets (e.g., a priority queue).
 Also, optimize the DOM manipulation to minimize reflows and repaints.
 *   **UI/UX Enhancements:**
-    *   Add a clear "Reset" button to clear only the path, not the walls/points.
     *   Provide options to adjust the visualization speed.
     *   Display the cost of the path found.
     *   Improve the styling and visual feedback.